courtneytern/simCline/README.md

+# README.md

-This repository contains  scripts and metadata files relevant to studying the genetic history of _Drosophila simulans_ in North America, as admixed from European and African populations.
+This repository contains scripts and metadata files.
+<br> This research aims to elucidate the genetic history of _Drosophila simulans_
+in North America, as admixed from European and African populations.

-## Getting fastq files pipeline
+## Pull initial metadata from repositories
+Before going through the main pipeline, get the metadata for the FASTQ files from the repository.
 #### From SRA:
-1. Get metadata via SRA Run Table for each study to be included
+Get metadata via SRA Run Table for each study to be included
 1. Search the accession # on the SRA database
 2. Click on one entry
 3. Click on Study>All Runs.
 This will take you to the SRA Run Selector
 4. Click on Metadata (about halfway down the page).
 This will download SraRunTable.txt
 5. Change .txt to .csv to open in a more readable format

+#### From ENA:
+1. Download ENA browser tools
+2. Get relevant metadata into a table format
+   - This can be done in any way you like; it may be easier to find the project number in SRA and get the metadata in the same way as SRA steps 1-3

+## Get FASTQ files
+### Folder /1.get_data

-2. Parse out the relevant metadata from each SraRunTable using `parseScript.sh`
+1. Parse out the relevant metadata from each SraRunTable using `parseScript.sh`
    - Will output one .csv file per study
+2.
-3. Concatenate all of the study .csv files together using `concatenate.sh`
+2. Concatenate all of the study .csv files together using `concatenate.sh`
    - Output to `concatenate.csv`
-4. Get the fastq files via `getfastq.sh`
+3. Get the fastq files via `getfastq.sh`
    - This uses the metadata from the previous steps and `fasterqdump` to pull fastq files from the SRA database

-#### From ENA:
-1. Download ENA browser tools
-2. Get relevant metadata into a table format
-   - This can be done in any way you like; it may be easier to find the project number in SRA and get the metadata via SRA steps 1-3
-3. Run `getfastqENA.sh`

-Now you can go on to map the fastq files to your reference genome

 ## Mapping pipeline
 Since this dataset uses some _simulans_ data pulled from _melanogaster_ samples, along with the raw _simulans_ data, the reference genome used in this pipeline contains both the _simulans_ and _melanogaster_ references. <br>